aspose-font/Aspose.Font-Documentation/java/developer-guide/font-classes-for-supported-font-formats/_index.md

 |`Type 1`|`Type 1`|[*Type1Font*](https://apireference.aspose.com/font/java/com.aspose.font/Type1Font)|
 |`Compact Font Format` (`CFF`)|`CFF`|[*CffFont*](https://apireference.aspose.com/font/java/com.aspose.font/CffFont)|

-### Interrelations between font file format, FontType value and com.aspose.font object type ###
+### Interrelations between font file format, FontType value and com.aspose.font.Font object type ###

 The formats of the aforementioned fonts from [*FontType*](https://apireference.aspose.com/font/java/com.aspose.font/FontType) enumeration are wider terms than file formats for those fonts.

-For example, `TrueType` format covers the following file formats available for loading with Aspose.Font: `ttf`, `ttc`, `eot`, `woff`, `woff2`.
+For example, `TrueType` format covers the following file formats available for loading with com.aspose.font: `ttf`, `ttc`, `eot`, `woff`, `woff2`.
 So the common feature for fonts with extensions `.ttf`, `.ttc`, `.eot`, `.woff`, `.woff2` is that they are all related to `TrueType` font family.

-That is why, if replacing in the table the column “Font Format” to the column "Font file format", we will get the next table of relations between font file formats, fitting to them [*FontType*](https://apireference.aspose.com/font/java/com.aspose.font/FontType) values, and objects aimed to work with the corresponding font format in Aspose.Font.
+That is why, if replacing in the table the column “Font Format” to the column "Font file format", we will get the next table of relations between font file formats, fitting to them [*FontType*](https://apireference.aspose.com/font/java/com.aspose.font/FontType) values, and objects aimed to work with the corresponding font format in com.aspose.font.

 |**Font file format**|**FontType value**|**com.aspose.font object type**|
 | :- | :- |:- |